-RSUs issued under our LTI programs will be settled upon vesting in CHESS Units of Foreign Securities ("CUFS") on a 1-to-1 basis.
+RSUs and stock options issued/exercised under our LTI programs will be settled upon vesting in CHESS Units of Foreign Securities ("CUFS") on a 1-to-1 basis.
 Unless the context indicates otherwise, when we refer to our common stock, we are referring to the shares of our common stock that are represented by CUFS.

-ROCE RSUs (25% of target LTI for Fiscal Years 2022-2024)
+ROCE RSUs (25% of target LTI for Fiscal Years 2023-2025)